w3f/w3f-education/docs/Rust/section7/closures.md

 let some_result: i32 = dangerous_value().unwrap_or_else(|| 42);
 ```

 The two vertical pipes within `unwrap_or_else` signify that it is a closure, and 42 is the returned value.
-Closures can be used in generics using the `Fn` trait, or even as a parameter for an actual function.
+Closures can be used in generics using the `Fn` trait or even as a parameter for an actual function.

 ## Defining & Using Closures

 Defining closures is similar to defining a variable.
 It utilizes two vertical pipes to signify any parameters.
-A return type can also be specified, and is called like a function:
+A return type can also be specified as part of the closure.
+Closures are called the same way a function is called:

 ```rust
 fn main() {